TheFry/frybot/README.md

 - `/play-many` - Adds a list of youtube links to the channel's queue for voicebots to process.
 - `/stop` - Sends a signal to redis which triggers the voicebot to stop and delete the queue.
 - `/skip` - Sends a signal to redis which triggers the voicebot to skip to the next song.
 - `/clip` - Clip a youtube video and return the audio.
 Useful for creating soundboard entries.
-(In progress)

 ### Voice Bots